 Finally, for LinkedIn, consider two US retail behemoths: Walmart and Target.

-As seen in the graphic below, Walmart is obviously the market leader in this channel.
+As seen in the graphic below, Walmart is the market leader in this channel.

 Walmart’s fan base is also rapidly expanding.
-It drops somewhat on weekends, which makes sense given that LinkedIn is a professional site that receives greater traffic throughout the week.
+It drops somewhat on weekends.
+This makes sense given that LinkedIn is a professional site that receives greater traffic throughout the week.

-We can observe, however, that the shift in followers over time suggests a trend.
-This might be due to trends on LinkedIn, or it could be because the two organizations used identical techniques – and had comparable results.
+However, We can observe that the shift in followers over time suggests a trend.
+This might be due to trends on LinkedIn.
+Or else, it could be because the two organizations used identical techniques – and had comparable results.

 Wrapping It Up

 Analyzing your competitors’ moves is a critical component of any marketing plan.
-Because of the widespread use of social media, knowing the complexity of how your competitors use their social media platforms may offer you a significant competitive edge and should be a goal for every organization.
+So now you know that the use of social media is widely spread across the world.
+Thus, knowing the complexity of how your competitors use their social media platforms may offer you a significant competitive edge.
+Again, this should be a goal for every organization.

-Following our tutorial on how to analyze and arrange your rivals’ data with a social media competitive analysis might help you go ahead and dominate the industry.
+Follow our tutorial on how to analyze and arrange your rivals’ data with a social media competitive analysis.
+This might help you go ahead and dominate the industry.
 Keep this blog in mind as you begin your approach, and do leave a comment if you have any further tips!

 For more such informative posts about social media tips and tricks, stay connected to Predis.ai.
 Level up your Instagram game with our free hashtag generator tool!